bp4mc2/bp4mc2/doc/treeview.md

 # Treeview
 On most Catalogus pages, a treeview is present.
 This treeview is a representation of the **collections** @@de catalogus zal ook meerdere schema's gaan bevatten, dus ook de omgang met schema's meenemen.
-Het lijkt mij logischp het hoogste niveau schema's te onderschein collecties en dan vanaf de top-level concepten conform de concept hierarchie@@ in the dataset and their underlying **concepts**.
+Het lijkt mij logisch op het hoogste niveau schema's te onderscheiden, daarna collecties en dan vanaf de top-level concepten conform de concept hierarchie@@ in the dataset and their underlying **concepts**.
 This means that the toplevel elements in the tree are usually collections.
 The concepts themselves are also ordered based on their predicates.

 ## Concept hierarchy
 Concepts are ordered based on the following predicates: